EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/centos.rst

 How To Update CentOS Kernel
 ***************************

+The **recommended** system for Shield is Ubuntu 18.04.
+It may be installed on CentOS, but this is not the best practice for Shield.

 When using CentOS, the Kernel should be updated to 4.4.

 To update the kernal, follow these steps: